jlin/Urocissa/README.md

 ## Features

-- **Blazing Fast Performance**: Search and filter millions of photos in under a second for an efficient and smooth user experience.
+- **Blazing Fast Performance**: Instantly search and filter through millions of photos in less than a second.

-- **Scrubbable Timeline**: Navigate to specific dates effortlessly using the scrubbable timeline, providing precise control.
+- **Scrubbable Timeline**: Navigate to specific dates effortlessly using the scrubbable timeline.

-- **Infinite Timeline View**: Enjoy seamless scrolling without pagination, making browsing large collections easy.
+- **Infinite Photo Stream**: Endeless scrolling without pagination, making browsing large collections easy.

 - **Advanced Virtual Scrolling**: Urocissa has no virtual scrolling DOM height limitation of 33,554,400px.
 For example, see [here](https://github.com/TanStack/virtual/issues/616).